 Because of their early exposure to tech and its role in their lives, this generation has adapted a very entrepreneurial spirit.
 Social media constantly updates them on the successes of their friends and peers, and sparks new ideas in their minds.
 They’re always thinking about their brand and ways to enhance it.

 Rather than suppress those ambitious feelings, help them grow.
 This generation is known for being self-starters, so encourage them to create and share highlights with college coaches.
-Players such as Zion Williamson can develop viral followings before even deciding on a school.
+Players can develop viral followings before even deciding on a school, and highlight videos are the first step in catching the attention of recruiters.

 But an athlete doesn’t have to become a national sensation to fulfill their enterprising spirit.
 Any athlete can create highlights, even just to share with friends and family.
 Encourage your players to be active participants in creating the highlight video for your end-of-the-year banquet.